haitao971028/branch-leaf_segmentation_and_leaf_traits_extraction/README.md

 ## References
 [1] Qi, C.R.; Yi, L.; Su, H.; Guibas, L.J.
 PointNet++: Deep hierarchical feature learning on point sets in a metric space.
 In Proceedings of the Proceedings of the 31st International Conference on Neural Information Processing Systems, Long Beach, CA, USA, 4–9 December 2017; pp. 5105–5114.

+## Supplement
+If readers have any questions about this study code, please contact the authors.
+Eamil address: haitao971028@gmail.com,yuemu@njau.edu.cn